Pinacosaurus: Additional species and synonyms

 Yang Zhongjian ("C. C. Young") discovered a new specimen in the Ningxia Province at the Bayan Mandahu Formation, and described it as a new species Pinacosaurus ninghsiensis in 1935.
 The rather complete skeleton lacks a present inventory number; it is now considered to be the same species as P. grangeri.
 The same is true of fragmentary remains, specimen PIN 614, described as Syrmosaurus viminocaudus by Evgenii Aleksandrovich Maleev in 1952.
 Arbour, Burns and Sissons (2009) considered Heishansaurus pachycephalus ("thick-headed Black Mountain lizard") from the Minhe Formation, near Heishan (= "Black Mountain"), Gansu Province, which is known from poorly preserved cranial and postcranial fragments, to be a junior synonym of P. grangeri as well.
 It was first described in 1953 as a pachycephalosaur and had been usually considered a nomen dubium.
 In 2015, Arbour and Currie again concluded it was a nomen dubium.

 In 1996, a Belgian-Chinese expedition discovered a large and articulated skeleton in the Bayan Mandahu Formation.
 It was named as Pinacosaurus mephistocephalus, holotype specimen IMM 96BM3/1, by Pascal Godefroit et al. in 1999.
 The specific name is a contraction of Mephistopheles and Greek κεφαλή, kephalè, "head", in reference to the "devilish" squamosal horns.
 In 2010, Gregory S. Paul suggested that P. mephistocephalus were a junior synonym of P. grangeri.
 It was considered a valid species by Robert Hill in 2012, based on the "secondary dermal" (squamosal) horns and narial characteristics.
 Arbour and Michael Burns have confirmed that the species was valid.
+In 2026, Paul Penkalski transferred P. mephistocephalus to its own genus, Eopinacosaurus, based on various differences in the skull and cranial osteoderms.

 In 1995, Eric Buffetaut referred ankylosaurian remains found in Shandong to a Pinacosaurus sp.